Icinga/icinga2/doc/3-monitoring-basics.md

 Using templates you can share the basic notification attributes such as users or the `interval` (and override them for the escalation then).

-Using the example from above, you can define additional users being escalated for sms notifications between start and end time.
+Using the example from above, you can define additional users being escalated for SMS notifications between start and end time.

     object User "icinga-oncall-2nd-level" {